alexjoverm/blog/source/_drafts/Test-Vue-js-Slots-in-Jest.md

   .filter(cmp => !!cmp)
 ```

-Let's see how to use them by practise in the following tests.

-## Testing slots
+## Testing Slots

 Probably what we want to test the most out of slots is where they end up in the component, and for that we can reuse the skills got in the article _{% post_link Test-Styles-and-Structure-in-Vue-js-and-Jest "Test Styles and Structure in Vue js and Jest" %}_.

 Right now, most of the tests in `MessageList.test.js` will fail, so let's remove them all (or comment them out), and focus on slot testing.

 One thing we can test, is to make sure that the Message components end up within a `ul` element with class `list-messages`.
 In order to pass slots to the `MessageList` component, we can use the `slots` property of the options object of `mount` or `shallow` methods.
-So let's create a `beforeMethod` with the following code:
+So let's create a [`beforeEach` method](https://facebook.github.io/jest/docs/en/api.html#beforeeachfn) with the following code:

 ```javascript
 beforeEach(() => {